Manish Sisodia, Satyendar Jain: Trusted aides of Delhi CM Kejriwal | Law-Order

 Under him, Delhi got its own education board and a Sainik School.
 He was also involved in implementing initiatives like Mission Buniyaad, Happiness Curriculum, Deshbhakti Curriculum and Entrepreneurship Curriculum.

-He held 18 departments before resigning from the state cabinet.
+He held 18 departments before resigning from the state cabinet on Tuesday.
 He held key portfolios like education, Public Works Department, finance and all other departments not specifically allotted to any minister.

 He was also looking after portfolios that were held by Jain before his arrest.